Diagram spaces, diagram spectra, and spectra of units: Topological categories, the bar construction and -space structures

-From now on, we assume that $i \colon \ob \sD \arr \mor \sD$ is a cofibration of spaces.
-This condition holds in all of the examples that we work with.
 Here is a version of Bousfield-Kan's cofinality criterion for topological homotopy colimits: \begin{lemma} Let $F \colon \sC \arr \sD$ be a functor of topological categories and let $\sX$ be a left $\sD$-module.
 Suppose that for every object $d \in \ob \sD$, the classifying space of the comma category $(d \downarrow F)$ (considered with the topology inherited from $\sC$ and $\sD$) is contractible.
 Then the map of topological homotopy colimits

 is a homotopy equivalence. \end{lemma} This is proved by Meyer's thoroughly general approach to bar constructions \cite{meyerII}.
-In particular, it is a special case of \cite{meyerII}*{4.3} with his $X$ our $X \circ F$ and his $X'$ our $X$ and the particular choice of admissible pair given by $\sH$ the homotopy equivalences and $\sM$ all commutative squares.
+In particular, it is a special case of \cite{meyerII}*{\S 4.3} with his $X$ our $X \circ F$ and his $X'$ our $X$ and the particular choice of admissible pair given by $\sH$ the homotopy equivalences and $\sM$ all commutative squares.
 To verify the condition on $\sH$ in the source, note that $\hocolim_{(d \downarrow F)} \overline{X} = B(d \downarrow F) \times X(d)$ since in this case the functor $\overline{X}$ is the constant functor at $X(d)$.
 Thus the map required to be in $\sH$ is the projection $B(d \downarrow F) \times X(d) \arr X(d)$, which is a homotopy equivalence by the assumption on $(d \downarrow F)$.

 In the applications of Lemma \ref{theorem_A_hocolim_version}, we will check that $B(d \downarrow F)$ is contractible by showing that $(d \downarrow F)$ has an initial object.

 \begin{remark} An object $0 \in \ob \sD$ of a topological category is initial if and only if it is initial in the underlying category internal to sets and the map $! \colon \ob \sD \arr \mor \sD$ sending $d$ to the unique morphism $0 \arr d$ is continuous.
 The usual proof that a category with initial object has a contractible classifying space then goes through.
 For example, in the case of the continuous functor $F \colon \sD^{\delta} \arr \sD$ from $\sD$ with the discrete topology to $\sD$ with its given topology, the comma category $(d \downarrow F)$ has the initial object $(\id \colon d \arr F(d))$ as an ordinary category.
 However, in general the map $!$ will not be continuous, so this is not an initial object of $(d \downarrow F)$ considered as a topological category. \end{remark}